Deterministic entanglement swapping in a superconducting circuit

-The device used to perform the experiment swapping is identical to that used in Ref. \cite{song17_2}, where a resonator with a fixed frequency $\omega _{r}=2\pi \times 5.588$ GHz is controllably coupled to five superconducting Xmon qubits, whose frequencies can be individually adjusted on nanosecond timescales using flux bias lines.
-The device is sketched in Fig. \ref{f2}A, and the optical image shown in Fig. \ref{f2}B. Throughout the experiment, $Q_{5}$ (unused) is tuned far off-resonance with the resonator and the other qubits, and will not be included in the description of the system.
-The parameters of the system are detailed in Supplementary Material.
+The device used to perform the experiment swapping is identical to that used in Ref. \cite{song17_2}, where a resonator with a fixed frequency $\omega _{r}/2\pi= \times 5.588$ GHz is controllably coupled to five superconducting Xmon qubits, whose frequencies can be individually adjusted on nanosecond timescales using flux bias lines.
+The device is sketched in Fig. \ref{f2}(a), and the optical image shown in Fig. \ref{f2}(b).
+Throughout the experiment, $Q_{5}$ (unused) is tuned far off resonance with the resonator and the other qubits, and will not be included in the description of the system.
+The parameters of the system are detailed in the Supplemental Material ~\cite{suppl}.
 All the qubits and the resonator are initially in their ground states.
-The experiment starts with applying $\pi $ pulses to $Q_{1}$ and $Q_{3}$, transforming each of them from the ground state $\left\vert 0\right\rangle $ to the excited state $\left\vert 1\right\rangle $ at its idle frequency, with the experimental sequence shown in Fig. \ref{f2}C. Then the qubit pairs $Q_{1}$-$Q_{2}$ and $Q_{3}$-$Q_{4}$ are red-detuned from the resonator by $\Delta _{1}=\Delta _{2}=2\pi \times 308$ MHz and $\Delta _{3}=\Delta _{4}=2\pi \times 238$ MHz, respectively.
-With this setting, the resonator will not exchange photons with the qubits and remain in the ground state, but it can simultaneously mediate two entangling gates, each operating on one qubit pair, with the coupling between these two qubit pairs being negligible owing to their large detuning~\cite{zheng00,song17}.
-In the interaction picture, the resonator-induced $Q_{1}$-$Q_{2}$ and $Q_{3}$-$Q_{4} $ couplings are described by the effective Hamiltonian
+The experiment starts with applying $\pi $ pulses to $Q_{1}$ and $Q_{3}$, transforming each of them from the ground state $\left\vert 0\right\rangle $ to the excited state $\left\vert 1\right\rangle $ at its idle frequency, with the experimental sequence shown in Fig. \ref{f2}(c).
+Then the qubit pairs $Q_{1}$-$Q_{2}$ and $Q_{3}$-$Q_{4}$ are red detuned from the resonator by $\Delta _{1}=\Delta _{2}=2\pi \times 308$ MHz and $\Delta _{3}=\Delta _{4}=2\pi \times 238$ MHz, respectively.
+With this setting, the resonator will not exchange photons with the qubits and remain in the ground state, but it can simultaneously mediate two entangling gates, each operating on one qubit pair \cite{zheng00,osnaghi01,majer07,zhong16,song17}, with the coupling between these two qubit pairs being negligible owing to their large detuning~\cite{song17}.